Central Auditory Processing Disorder (CAPD)

 CAPD is assessed through the use of special tests designed to assess the various auditory functions of the brain.
 However, before this type of testing begins, it is important that each person being tested receive a routine hearing test as outlined above.
 An audiologist must rule out any "physical" hearing problems.
 The audiologist will assess the ability of the ear to detect a normal range of frequencies, from low tones to high tones, without loss of sensitivity.
 We make this referral to an associate Audiologist experienced in assessing children.

 The auditory tests that we use to assess central auditory function fall into two major categories: Behavioural tests and Electrophysiological tests.
 It should be noted that children being assessed for CAPD will not necessarily be given a test from each of these categories.

 The selection of which test is used will depend upon a number of factors, including the age of the child, the specific auditory difficulties the child displays, the child's native language and cognitive status.
-Generally speaking, children under the age of 7 years are not candidates for this type of diagnostic testing.
-In addition, central auditory processing assessments may not be appropriate for children with significant developmental delays and cognitive deficits.
+Generally speaking, central auditory processing assessments may not be appropriate for children with significant developmental delays and cognitive deficits.

 Space limitations preclude an exhaustive discussion of each of the tests used at the clinic.
 However, a brief overview of the major test categories is provided next, along with an abbreviated description of a few representative subtests that are available for use in central auditory assessments.

 Electrophysiological tests are measures of the brain's response to sounds.
 A special cap with built in sensors is placed on the head of the child for the purpose of measuring the electrical activity that arise from the central nervous system in response to an auditory stimulus.
 An auditory stimulus, often a clicking sound, or two tones of different frequencies are delivered to the child's ear and the electrical responses are recorded.